History

 UNSW Archives is our collective memory, providing evidence of our past, key actions and decisions and a lens through which we view our cultural heritage.

-More information and resources, including a number of online exhibitions featuring early campus, pioneering graduates, and university leaders can be found at UNSW Records & Archives.
+More information and resources, including a number of online exhibitions featuring early campus, opens in a new window, pioneering graduates, opens in a new window, and university leaders can be found at UNSW Records & Archives, opens in a new window.